 Should you wish to build your skills over the whole year, consider talking to John and making use of this free club resource.
 John is qualified both as a Coach (IVSI and SSE Level 4) and an Instructor (BASI Alpine Level 2).

-Ski Mornings are usually every second Thursday in the month.
+Ski Mornings are currently every second Thursday in the month.
 Book ahead directly with Chill Factore to be sure of a place on the slope.
+From September we'll be changing to the second Wednesday to avoid the "Terrain Features" which take up half the slope.

 News from the Chill Factore